llorracc/as.180.369/contrib/peetyeety/Research Draft/5-results.md

 ### Preferred Estimates

 Given the parallel trends violation and placebo test failure in DiD, **SCM estimates are preferred** for causal inference.
-The SCM results suggest modest but meaningful positive employment effects (3-4%) that approach statistical significance, particularly for the 2020 expansion.
+However, **the SCM results do not show statistically significant employment effects** (p = 0.29 for 2015, p = 0.14 for 2020, both > 0.05).
+While the point estimates suggest modest positive effects (3-4%), we cannot confidently conclude that the tax credits increased employment, as we cannot reject the null hypothesis of no effect.

 ---